Constitution of the Autonomous Republic of Crimea: 1992 Constitution

 After a referendum on 20 January 1991, Crimea regained its status as an Autonomous Soviet Socialist Republic.
 As this was months before August's Declaration of Independence of Ukraine Crimea was at the time part of the Ukrainian SSR which was one of the constituent republics of the Soviet Union.

-In 26 February 1992, the Crimean parliament changed the name of the region from the Crimean ASSR into the Republic of Crimea and the Ukrainian government with the objective of allowing them more self-governance.
+In 26 February 1992, the Crimean parliament changed the name of the region from the Crimean ASSR into the Republic of Crimea.
 On 5 May 1992, parliament declared Crimea independent, which was yet to be approved by a referendum to be held 2 August 1992.
 On 6 May 1992, the same parliament inserted a new sentence into this constitution stating that Crimea was part of Ukraine.
 The Ukrainian parliament convened on May 15, annulled the Crimean declaration of independence and gave the Crimean parliament one week to cancel the referendum.
 In June 1992, the parties reached a compromise, Crimea would be designated the status of "Autonomous Republic" and granted special economic status, contingent on Crimea's amendment of its constitution including proclaiming the peninsula an autonomous integral part of Ukraine.
 The revised Constitution of Crimea was adopted on September 25, 1992.